Author Topic: Empire of the Stars - Comments Thread (Read 11714 times)

 I'm currently working on adding the ability to drop a large, very high tech and fully developed NPR with many systems into the middle of an existing campaign, without any immediate connection between the NPR systems and the existing systems.

-The following users thanked this post: Xkill
+The following users thanked this post: Xkill, GregoryT

 Offline Garfunkel